 - Relevant work experience/management abilities

 In addition the the possibilty of a seller-held note on full standby as mentioned above, experienced RV park owners can occassionally purchase an RV Park with no down payment using the SBA 7a loan (assuming you have enough SBA eligibility).
-Only certain lenders will allow this, and you will need to already own at least one cash flowing park for long enough to satisfy a lender that you are a capable owner, but if this is the case then if both your existing business and the park you are purchasing are deemed to be strong enough, a lender could allow this.
+Not all lenders will allow this, and you will need to already own at least one cash flowing park for long enough to satisfy a lender that you are a capable owner, but if this is the case then if both your existing business and the park you are purchasing are deemed to be strong enough, a lender could allow this.

 More frequently, we see situations where borrowers are using the other allowable means of coming up with the traditional 10% down payment as detailed towards the bottom of this page.

 SBA loans are “owner occupied business loans” made by lenders and banks where the lender gets a partial “guarantee” from the U.S. Small Business Administration.
 “Owner occupied” in the case of SBA financing means that the operating business (the RV park/resort) covers (or “occupies”) the majority of the square footage of the property and that the owners of the business either run it or are involved “enough.”